-Invented by Bowhead Technology, Gululu is designed to ensure children are hydrated but it does this by engaging them to care for a virtual pet.
+An innovation of Bowhead Technology, Gululu is a clever way to make certain children stay hydrated.
+It does this by engaging children to take care of a virtual pet.
 In short, as kids drink water from their Gululu bottle, their chosen virtual pet grows and even begins to make other virtual friends.
 While Gululu’s virtual pets do speak, they probably aren’t the best companion species.
 Collectively, they know 200 phrases.

 Gululu isn’t just for kids.
 The bottle also keeps parents informed of their children’s water intake throughout the day.
 So, if you’re a mom or dad wondering if your child’s summer camp counselor has, in fact, ensured your child has rehydrated, you no longer need to worry.
 You can now track your child’s water intake via your Gululu app.